Why the Next Big Win in Benefits Is Supporting Employees’ Everyday Money Problems

 Student loan debt is a major source of stress for millions of Americans, but effective student loan support requires understanding the employees’ full financial picture.
 The “right move” depends on the individual’s unique priorities and challenges, but many student loan benefits are offered as one-off point solutions that don’t include that view.

-As the student loan landscape becomes even more difficult for borrowers to understand and navigate, employers are integrating student loan support into comprehensive financial benefits that help employees evaluate their options in context to make informed choices that support their financial needs now and in the future.
+As the student loan landscape becomes even more complicated, employers are folding student loan support into comprehensive financial benefits that help employees make financial decisions that suit their unique needs now, and in the long term.

 4. Confidential, judgment-free, non-biased partners